akhealth/RFP-Search-Unification/1-Request-for-Proposals.md

-Questions or comments regarding this RFP shall be submitted as [issues within this RFP's GitHub repository](https://github.com/AlaskaDHSS/RFP-Search-Unification/issues) no later than 5:00 PM (Alaska Prevailing time) on November 15, 2017, to allow the State sufficient time to respond.
+Questions or comments regarding this RFP shall be submitted as [issues within this RFP's GitHub repository](https://github.com/AlaskaDHSS/RFP-Search-Unification/issues) no later than 5:00 PM (Alaska Standard Time) on November 15, 2017, to allow the State sufficient time to respond.
 All questions and comments will be publicly available.
 Please subscribe to the repository if your firm would like updates about changes and comments.
 Questions or comments